mhtvsSFrpHdE/yet-another-gpu-partition-guide/README.md

 You can copy and paste, run in a admin permission powershell window directly.
 Change arguments before paste into powershell window.

+If you have problems with certain apps, check `Solutions` folder, may be there is one

 ## Verify gpu compatibility
 Install Windows feature "Windows Sandbox", open Sandbox and check if the sandbox is GPU accelerated.
 If true, you gpu or driver verson does support GPU partition.